Skip to main content

 Population Studies: students must take two courses from the following: Global Health Challenges: Epidemics, Disease, and Public Health Response (DV444); Population Analysis: Methods and Models (MY476); and Population, Health and Development: Evidence and Projections (DV456).
 Further to this, their dissertation topic must be approved as being appropriate for this specialism.

-If no such election is made, the degree certificate will state “Development Management” without further specification.
+If no such election is made, the degree certificate will state “Health and International Development” without further specification.

 Why study with us